A Dr. Nova Brooks Guided Tour

 Layer 2 runs four GPU workloads on every batch of text that comes from Layer 1:

-Workload 1: Entity Extraction
+Workload 1: Entity Extraction (Two-Bird NER)

 “Who and what is being talked about?”